Photo Source:

 ![]() |

-The minority groups of the UK hold a variety of occupations, primarily in the cities.
-Most have wage-paying jobs in factories that manufacture metals, machinery, engines, textiles, flour, or chemicals.
+Bengalis in the UK hold a variety of occupations, primarily in the cities.
+Some have wage-paying jobs in factories or work in port cities.
 Others have become small business owners.
-Because of the geography of the UK, many live close to ports, where they work in shipbuilding and repair.
-In recent years, the Bengali and Sylhetti Bengali have successfully begun a number of coffee shops in the cities.
-Many Sylhetti families have also opened Indian restaurants.
+Bengali and Sylhetti Bengali have successfully begun a number of coffee shops in the urban UK.
+Bengali families are famous for their fine Indian restaurants.
+About 80 percent of the Indian restaurants in the UK are owned by Bangladeshis.

-Most of the minorities in the UK are Muslim.
+Most of the Bengalis in the UK are Muslim.
 Islamic religious organizations have opened up in many of the cities, permitting them to join their fellow Muslims in clubs and leagues.
 The opening of a Muslim University in the UK increased the number of devout Muslims.
-Today, there are 1,800 mosques and 3,000 Islamic schools in England alone.

-Ask God to raise up loving Christians in the UK who will not be afraid to share the Gospel with the minority peoples.
+Ask God to raise up loving Christians in the UK who will not be afraid to share the gospel with Bengali Muslims.

 Pray that these peoples will begin to look for true acceptance and inner peace through Jesus Christ.